by Dr. Bill Rawls

 • Restores homeostasis (balances hormones and supports healing systems in the body)

 Nourish your body.
-A healthy diet for immune system support should focus on whole foods, ample vegetables that are rich in phytochemicals (beneficial plant chemicals that support your body’s systems and functions), and healthy fats.
+A healthy anti-inflammatory diet for immune system support should focus on whole foods, ample vegetables rich in phytochemicals (beneficial plant chemicals that support your body’s systems and functions), and healthy fats.
 Keep processed foods, grain-fed meats, excess carbohydrates, and unhealthy fats to a minimum, and fill at least 50% of your plate with veggies.

 Purify your environment.
 Reduce your exposure to environmental toxins whenever you can.
 Opt for organic foods when feasible, filter your water and air, and choose non-toxic cleaning supplies and beauty products.

 Since then, I’ve used everything I learned on my journey back to health to create a holistic and herbal protocol that simplifies the process of reversing Chronic Immune Dysfunction.
-I also chronicled the exact steps I took to recover in my book, Unlocking Lyme.
+I also chronicled the steps I took to recover in my book, Unlocking Lyme.

 Dr. Rawls is a physician who overcame Lyme disease through natural herbal therapy.
 You can learn more about Lyme disease in Dr. Rawls’ new best selling book, Unlocking Lyme.